 This is a common question and is typically associated with what is called range anxiety.
-The answer is that the range varies widely but most newer model EV can go at least 350 km between charges and up to 600 km, between charges.
+The range varies widely but most newer model EVs can go at least 350 km, between charges and up to 600 km, between charges.
 Larger ranges of 700-900 km ranges or more, are just a few years away with newer models and better batteries coming out each year.

 Certainly!
 There are two options for charging your EV at home.

 Yes, there are different types of chargers with different connectors, however they are easily understood.
-In North America the most common connector (think of the plug) is the SAE J1772 (for Level 1 and 2 charging) which is built into most makes and models and charging stations in Canada and the US.
+In North America the most common connector (think of the plug) is the SAE J1772 (for Level 1 and 2 charging) which is built into most EV makes and models and charging stations in Canada and the US.
 In addition to this is the Level 3 CCS (Combined Charging System) primarily used by European auto makers and the Level 3 CHAdeMO (Charge de Move) used by the Asian auto makers.
 Each of these are different in design and are not interchangeable, but many of the Level 3 charging stations provide both CCS and CHAdeMO plugs so you won’t be stuck with no way to charge.

-Tesla has its own charging standards, stations and network which are not compatible with the above in that you can’t plug your J1772, CCS or CHAdeMO into a Tesla charging station but Tesla owners do have an option to purchase a CHAdeMo adaptor to plug into a Level 3 charger.
-Recently some of the non Tesla charging networks have begun to offer Tesla connectors as well.
+Tesla has its own charging standards, stations and network which are not compatible with the above.
+You can’t plug your J1772, CCS or CHAdeMO into a Tesla charging station.
+Tesla owners do have an option to purchase a CHAdeMo adaptor to plug into a non-Tesla Level 3 charger.
+Recently some of the non-Tesla charging networks have begun to offer Tesla connectors as well.
 The Tesla charging network also has the advantage of being very extensive in both Canada and the US.
 You can currently drive from Nova Scotia to BC with Tesla Superchargers on the TransCanada.
 They are spaced about every 200 km.

 These vehicles have been engineered to be extremely safe.
-The electronics built into an EV checks for faults when it is plugged in and the charging stations will not dispense power until it is requested by the vehicle.
-Simply put, if there is a fault, the vehicle won’t ask for power and none will be provided through the network so EVs can be charged outside in all types of weather.
+The electronic system built into an EV checks for faults when it is plugged in and the charging stations will not dispense power until it is requested by the vehicle.
+Simply put, if there is a fault, the vehicle won’t ask for power and none will be provided through the network, so EVs can be charged outside in all types of weather.

-There is not much noticeable difference in vehicle performance during cold weather and the same holds true for the opposite situation during extreme summer heat and using air conditioning.
+There is not much noticeable difference in vehicle performance during cold weather.
+The same holds true for the opposite situation during extreme summer heat when using air conditioning.

-On board mapping software available to EVs include links to find the nearest charging station.
+Many EVs have on board mapping software available to find the nearest charging station.
 Two of the most popular networks that list public charging stations are:

 Tesla navigation automatically includes stops at Superchargers and even tells you what the state of charge will be when you arrive and approximately how long it will take to charge to 80% when you get there.

-The experience of most EV owners who drive 20000 km per year is that energy costs are about $300 with a mix of 70% of the km charging at home and 30% charging with a network,
+The experience of most EV owners who drive 20,000 km per year is that the annual energy costs is about $300, with a mix of 70% of the km charging at home and 30% charging with a network.

-Well, the first thing you need to know is that the idea of having to go to a dealer is a changing one.
-Tesla has never had dealers- they have showrooms and you can test drive the car; but you buy on line.
+The first thing you need to know is that the idea of having to go to a dealer is a changing one.
+Tesla has never had dealers; they have showrooms, where you can test drive the car, but you buy online.
 Volvo has just announced that they are moving to this model and so is Cadillac.
-Some manufacturers still will sell through dealers but that will change over time.
+Some manufacturers will still sell through dealers but that will change over time.

-However, whether you to go the showroom and buy on-line or to a traditional dealer, the first thing you need to do is evaluate your transportation needs.
+However, whether you to go the showroom and buy online or to a traditional dealer, the first thing you need to do is evaluate your transportation needs.
 There are many options on the market and every vehicle has its pros and cons and price point.
 Someone who needs a vehicle for commuting the same distance everyday along a predictable route will need a vehicle with different capabilities than the person who travels long distances for a living.
 Are you looking for a new or a used vehicle?
-Used electric vehicles are becoming more available as newer models with improved ranges encourage existing owners to trade up.
+Used Electric Vehicles are becoming more available as newer models with improved ranges encourage existing owners to trade up.
 Once you know these details you will be able to guarantee that you get the best EV for your personal needs.

 If you are looking for reviews on new and used EVs, try AutoTrader or Kijiji Autos https://www.autotrader.ca/editorial/search/?searchValue=Electric